What You’ll Learn 🧩

 7}

-As mentioned before, we still need to set the size of the vectors we want to output.
-This needs to be done before Dewesoft reserves space to run our plugin, so we have to add an event that gets triggered before this happens.
-This event is called evPreInitiate
+As previously mentioned, we still need to set the size of the vectors we want to output.
+This must be done before Dewesoft allocates memory to run our plugin.
+For this reason, we need to hook into the evPreInitiate

 1// plugin_impl.h